zuozhenggh/learning-library/security-library/oiri/initialize-environment/initialize-environment.md

 ## **STEP 1:** Launch the workshop instance

-1. Launch a browser window to the following URL to access the instance
+1. Launch a browser window to the following URL to access the instance.

     ```
     <copy>http://[your instance public-ip address]:6080/index.html?password=LiveLabs.Rocks_99&resize=remote&autoconnect=true/</copy>